AlvinDChipmunk/CustomArrayList/README.md

 # CustomArrayList

+### --------------Update 11 Feb 2022:--------------
+Added installation notes to CustomTester.java file, in case there was a problem in installing and running this homework assignment.
+### ------------End Update 11 Feb 2022------------

-Java Bootcamp Assignment 5, based on making my own version of Java's ArrayList data structure Below text is the assignment from the Java bootcamp:
+##### Java Bootcamp Assignment 5, based on making my own version of Java's ArrayList data structure
+Below text is the assignment from the Java bootcamp:

-Assignment #5
+### Assignment #5

 This assignment will focus on algorithms, specifically around coding your own implementation of the ArrayList data structure.